Dagán

 Besides the letter, which is the only contemporary record of Dagán, there are mentions of him in Irish annals and in an episcopal list preserved in the Book of Leinster, but none of these other mentions are contemporary to Dagan's lifetime.
 Nor is there a hagiography on his life.
 He should not be confused with Daig, the patron saint of Inis Cain, who died around 587.
 Occasionally Dagán has been claimed as a monk of Bangor, but this appears to stem from confusion with Daig mac Cairill, who was a monk there.
 The other mentions of Dagán give him a death date of around 640.
 Later scholars, including John Bale, attributed a letter entitled ad Brytannorum ecclesias, but this is mistaken.
 Further late records have Dagán moving to Scotland, where he settled at Whithorn and became "ruling cleric" there.

 The Stowe Missal as well as the Martyrology of Tallaght, both of which were composed about 830, show that Dagán was revered as a saint at that point.
 The Martyrology of Tallaght gives a feast date of 12 March for him, and states that the date is his death date.
-Other maryrologies give a feast date of 13 September, which may mean that there were two different Dagán's who early writers confused.
+Other martyrologies give a feast date of 13 September, which may mean that there were two different Dagán's who early writers confused.

 The historian Roy Flechner has pointed out that it was possible that Dagán's refusal to share a meal or a roof with the Gregorian missionaries was a form of excommunication that is described in some Irish legal books.

 Some historians have identified this Bishop Dagán with Dagán of Inber Doile, who died around 640, and was either a bishop or priest at Inber Doile.
 Objections to this identification include the fact that to have been consecrated a bishop at the canonically minimum age of 30, he would have been quite old at his death in 640 or so.
 Another objection is that many of the documents mentioning Dagán of Inber Doile do not style him a bishop, although a few do.
 Definitive proof of whether or not the Dagán the bishop of Laurence's letter is the same as Dagán of Inber Doile is lacking.